 There are plenty of reasons you might find yourself in Buckhead.
-You might work in the area, only see movies at Phipps because of the recliners, or you regularly make the trek up the 400 to drive past houses you’ll never be able to afford.
-But when you inevitably get hungry the next time you’re here, don’t settle for the Lenox food court.
+Maybe you work in the area, only see movies at Phipps because of the recliners, or regularly make the trek up the 400 to drive past houses you’ll never be able to afford.
+But when you inevitably get hungry the next time you’re there, don’t settle for the Lenox food court.
 Instead, check out one of the places below.
 From a wine bar in a strip mall to a restaurant with a Picasso on the wall, these are the best places to eat and drink in Buckhead.

 We teamed up with the American Express ® Gold Card to launch The Infatuation in Atlanta.
 Click here to learn more about the benefits and rewards you get from paying with the Amex Gold Card while dining out.

 Storico Fresco has a lot going for it, like the mini Italian grocery store inside and pasta-making classes, but we’d still come here without all that because they serve some of our favorite pasta in the city.
 Start with the fried squash blossoms and get a few different pastas to share - the lasagna and cacio e pepe are both excellent.
 Grab a table on the patio to people watch and drink too much wine, and make sure you finish with the burnt ricotta pie with raspberry jam.

 Maybe you have a big anniversary coming up or you took a lump sum payment from a scratch-off win.
 Either way, when you have a big occasion and some money to spend, Chai Yo is where you should be eating.
 This upscale Thai restaurant is one of the most expensive spots in the area, but also one of the best.
 They serve high-end takes on classic dishes, like their lobster tom kha and beef cheek panang curry.
 Everything on the menu feels a little special, and it’s a great alternative to the places you already have in your splurge rotation.